PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

 `workspace_url` pages will be served by the main PrairieLearn server (someday, we could split this into a separate autoscaled component).

 When the main server gets a request to this url, we'll first check if we have an existing instance of a workspace by checking the `state` column of the appropriate workspace.
-There will be two cases here.
+There will be three cases here:

-#### A container has already been allocated on a host (`state = 'launching' OR state = 'running'`)

-In this case, the main server can just proxy traffic directly to the appropriate host.

-#### A container has not been allocated on a host

-First, the main server will check if we've already initialized S3 resources for this workspace in the past.
-If not, the main server will create two files on S3:
+#### Workspace is in state `uninitialized`

+* Respond to the request with the basic markup for the outer frame
+* Begin a transaction
+  * Obtain a lock on the row in the `workspaces` table
+  * Create archive of home directory
+  * Upload to appropriate key in S3: `workspace_{id}/`.
+We'll save this archive twice under two names:
-* The initial state of the workspace
+    * `initial.tar.gz`: the initial state (this can later be restored)
-* The "working" state of the workspace that will be modified as students interact with the workspace
+    * `current.tar.gz`: the "working" state of the workspace (this will be modified as the user interacts with the workspace)

-These two will be identical initially and will diverege over time.

-Once we have these two S3 resources, the main server will immediately respond with the "outer frame" HTML.
-At the same time, the main server will allocate a host for this particular workspace and instruct the host to begin loading the appropriate resources (Docker image, S3 resources, etc.).
+  * Update workpace state to `stopped`
+* Commit the transaction, thereby releasing the lock
+* Send `change:state` websocket message to client
+* Begin a new transaction
+  * Obtain a lock on the row in the `workspaces` table
+  * Allocate a host for this workspace's container
+  * Instruct host to begin loading images, S3 resources, etc
+  * Update workspace state to `launching`
+* Commit the transaction, thereby releasing the lock
+* Send `change:state` websocket message to client

+#### Workspace is in state `stopped`

+* Respond to the request with the basic markup for the outer frame
+* [Do whole launch container thing from the above section here; let's write this out in more detail later]

+#### Workspace is in state `launching` or `running`k

+* Respond to the request with the basic markup for the outer frame

-The "outer frame" will initially render a loading screen and set up a websocket connection to the main PL server.
-When the workspace host has finished initializing the workspace container, we'll send a websocket message to the client to instruct it to load the "inner frame" in an iframe, which will be served by the container running on a host.
+In either case, the client will recieve exactly the same outer frame markup.
+The "outer frame" will initially render a loading screen and set up a websocket connection to a PL server.

+### Websocket protocol

+This is explicitly modeled on the existing external grading websocket code (`externalGradingLiveUpdate.ejs`).
+All efforts should be made to keep the workspaces implementation of websockets consistent with the external grading implementation, as it has proved very robust in production.

+* `init`: sent from client to server to request initial state.
+* `change:state`: sent from server to client to inform it of a state change.

 ### State machine transitions